Haunted Spooks: Production

 The film began shooting on August 9, 1919 and halted on the 23rd of that month due to an accident.
 Lloyd was posing for publicity photos, and a prop bomb exploded in his hand.
 He lost two fingers, his face was badly burned and he was temporarily blinded.
 In subsequent films, he wore a prosthetic glove fitted with artificial fingers.
-After four months of recovering the film resumed on January 5, 1920 through the 25th.
+After four months of recovering the film resumed on January 5, 1920 and continued through the 25th.
 There was very little public knowledge about the loss of Lloyd's fingers, but people knew of the accident.
 Lloyd wanted it that way because he did not want people to watch his films for sympathy or curiosity, but to watch his films "because they were good, laughable, and delightful comedies".